Get-authlib-injector.md

 Vanilla Server / Spigot / Paper / ...

-Since authlib-injector v1.2.0, you need to set enforce-secure-profile to true.
-This is different from previous versions!
+Since authlib-injector v1.2.0, you need to set enforce-secure-profile=true (different from previous versions).

-Then add the following JVM argument to your server startup command (add the argument before -jar):
+Then add this JVM argument to the server startup command (before -jar):

 -javaagent:{path/to/authlib-injector.jar}={https://your-yggdrasil-api-root.com}

-• {path/to/authlib-injector.jar} refers to the location of the JAR file you downloaded in the previous step (can be relative or absolute path).
+• {path/to/authlib-injector.jar} is where the JAR downloaded in the previous step is located.

 java -jar minecraft_server.1.12.2.jar nogui